How to Make a Pain Relief & Sore Muscle Herbal Salve (Joints, Muscles, Tension, Stiffness)

 Hugs & Self-Reliance,

 P.S.
 If you haven't already done so, I hope you'll sign up for our newsletter!
 You'll never miss a thing!
-Plus, I'll be sending you two eBooks---one about essential oils and the other about using herbs to relax---FREE! :-) Because I love you!
+Plus, you’ll get access to the free Resource Library that’s updated every week with new goodies just for you!
+Just complete the form below!

 Disclaimer: I am not a medical doctor.
 The information in this article, elsewhere on my website, and in my publications is for informational purposes only and is simply my personal opinion based on years of experience and study.
 No statement included here is meant to diagnose, treat, cure, or prevent any health issue.
 Please seek advice from your doctor before using any herbal remedy, and always do your own research!
 These statements have not been evaluated by the FDA.